What Does a Customer Service Representative Do?

 Selling products and services

 Customer service representatives work in a variety of environments and across many industries.
-These include retail, insurance, tech, education, and more.
-Customer service representatives may communicate with customers in person or via phone, chat programs, or email.
+They may communicate with customers in person or via phone, chat programs, or email.
+The Canadian Occupational Projection System (COPS) projects that there will be approximately 84,100 customer service representative jobs in financial institutions alone throughout the country by 2031, representing 67,900 existing jobs in 2021 and projected growth of 16,200 more job openings through 2031 [1].
+Overall, the Canadian customer relationship management market was valued at $3.47 billion in 2022 [2].

-An IT support specialist is one customer service role that is expected to grow.
-Working in IT support can lead to more job opportunities and higher pay.
-Customer support specialists in India across all industries make an average annual base salary of ₹2,55,589 [1] as of March 2024, according to Indeed, while IT support specialists make ₹2,90,060—an increase of ₹34,471 on average [2].
+One role within customer service that is expected to grow is a computer support specialist.
+Job Bank Canada reports a moderate to good job outlook for technical support analysts over the next three years [3].
+Working in information technology (IT) support can lead to more job opportunities and higher pay.
+Retail customer service representatives across all industries make a median $20 hourly wage in Canada, while technical support specialists make a median wage of $29.08 per hour [4, 5]—nearly a $10 per hour increase.

-If you're ready to start exploring your career as a customer service rep, these tips can help you build the experience and education you need for the job.
+If you're ready to start exploring your career as a customer service rep, these tips can help you build the experience and education you need.

-Workplace skills are crucial to being an effective customer service representative.
-You’ll often be tasked with interacting with customers with a positive attitude and empathy to resolve their problems.
-Stay calm and diplomatic under pressure, and you’ll be better able to deal with complex or stressed customers.
-Other important traits for customer service representatives include flexibility, an eye for detail, and the ability to learn and remember quickly.

 Customer service representatives can spend long hours at a computer.
-You'll likely need typing, data entry skills, and familiarity with Microsoft Word and Excel programmes.
+You'll likely need typing and data entry skills and familiarity with programs like Microsoft Word and Excel.

-Take courses in a local programme or learn at your own pace with an online course.
+Take courses through a local college or vocational school, or learn at your own pace with an online course.
 Here are some options to get you started:

-Certification is optional for many customer service jobs but may be required for some advanced positions.
-Earning an industry certification can validate your skills to recruiters and hiring managers.
-Some standard certifications in customer service include:

-Many positions offer on-the-job training for new hires, which can entail working alongside a senior employee.
-Specific industries may require more intensive training.
-You may even encounter particular rules depending on your state, territory, or industry.

 Communication is often a crucial aspect of the work.
-You can improve your written and verbal skills with courses like Improving Communication Skills offered by the University of Pennsylvania on Coursera.
+You can improve your written and verbal skills with courses like Improve Your English Communication Skills offered by Georgia Tech.

 Employers may like to see that you have experience working with people.
 Consider gaining some experience with other positions that entail working with the public.
 This could include working as a cashier, server, or sales associate in a store.
 Volunteering with your community can also bring you valuable customer service experience.

-Being bilingual can help you speak with specific customers, and learning a second language can help your application stand out.
-In addition to English, Spanish, Chinese (Mandarin and Cantonese), and French rank among the most in-demand second languages for professional benefit.
+Being bilingual can be helpful in speaking with customers who may not speak English as their first language.
+Learning a second language can help your application stand out above the others.
+French is the most in-demand second language in Canada, while Mandarin and Punjabi are also common.

-A post-secondary degree is optional for most customer service jobs.
-However, some employers may want you to have a senior secondary education.
-You may also want to consider joining volunteer clubs or other activities that will allow you to gain customer service experience.
+A post-secondary degree isn't required for most customer service jobs.
+However, many employers may want you to have a secondary degree.
+Some more specialized positions may require a college diploma.
+Consider joining volunteer clubs or other activities that will allow you to gain customer service experience.

 When you're ready to apply for a job, make sure you're prepared for the interview by reviewing questions you might encounter in an interview.
 These might include: